ahmedrabbani/Simulating_Pandemic_Flu_Spread/README.md

 * How long does the peak last?
 * What precautionary measures can we recommend containing the spread of the pandemic?

+To answer these questions, we divide our simulation approach into three parts:

+1. Building a deterministic simulation model with the parameters given in the problem description, such as probability of being infected, time for recovery, and capable infection scope of every infected kid, and analyzing simulation output.
+2. Creating a stochastic model to treat the key parameters given in the problem as unknown, introduce random variables as estimators for those parameters, and simulate the results for different distributions of the random variables in multiple replications.
+3. Performing scenario and sensitivity analysis to determine the impact of e.g. class size, infection rate, required recovery time to develop immunity.
+Based on this, we can recommend relevant protection and precaution measures, e.g. isolation policy, optimal class size, intervention activity, etc. to contain the pandemic.

 ## Methodology: